cortexm/pyswd/README.md

 `is_halted()`

 #### Return:
-  True status if MCU is halted, or False if is running
+  True if MCU is halted, or False if is running

 ```Python
 >>> cm.is_halted()